-The Search Committee is normally comprised of the Division Chair and a minimum of three additional faculty members, one of whom must be from another division, and at least one of whom should be a Senior Lecturer or Professor of Pedagogy.
+The Search Committee is normally comprised of the Division Chair and a minimum of three additional faculty members, one of whom must be from another division, and at least one of whom should be an Associate Teaching Professor or Teaching Professor.
 If circumstances warrant, the Division Chair may be replaced on the search committee by another division member.
-The members of the Committee will be appointed by the Dean of Academic Affairs in consultation with the Division Chair and the faculty of the division.
-The Dean of Academic Affairs appoints the chair.
+The members of the Committee will be appointed by the Senior Associate Dean for Academic Affairs in consultation with the Division Chair and the faculty of the division.
+The Senior Associate Dean for Academic Affairs appoints the chair.

-In cases where a search may result in a faculty member whose divisional home cannot be predetermined, the Dean of Academic Affairs will have discretion to select the members of the Search Committee.
+In cases where a search may result in a faculty member whose divisional home cannot be predetermined, the Senior Associate Dean for Academic Affairs will have discretion to select the members of the Search Committee.

-All search committee members will participate in training offered by the University on unconscious bias.
+All search committee members will participate in training offered by the University on implicit bias awareness.
 Throughout the search procedure, committees will follow guidelines as suggested by the Office of Equity and Inclusion.

 Once the Office of Equity and Inclusion affirms that the pool of applicants adequately reflects the diversity of potential candidates, initial interviews may begin.
-The Search Committee will provide a brief report to the Dean of Academic Affairs describing each of the top candidates (normally between six and ten) and will identify three of the candidates to be invited to campus to interview, subject to the approval of the Dean of Academic Affairs.
+The Search Committee will provide a brief report to the Senior Associate Dean for Academic Affairs describing each of the top candidates (normally between six and ten) and will identify three of the candidates to be invited to campus to interview, subject to the approval of the Senior Associate Dean for Academic Affairs.
 These groups of candidates should generally reflect the diversity of the overall pool.
-Any exceptions to the above procedures should be justified to and approved by the Dean of Academic Affairs.
+Any exceptions to the above procedures should be justified to and approved by the Senior Associate Dean for Academic Affairs.
 Each candidate will be interviewed by the following:

 - Search Committee

 - Other members of the division or appropriate faculty group, especially those closest in academic interest to the position

 - A group of at least three students

-- A member of the Faculty Advisory Committee
+- Associated Dean for Faculty Development

-- Dean of Academic Affairs
+- Senior Associate Dean for Academic Affairs

 - Dean of the College (when available)

-- When warranted, members of the faculty in relevant departments or programs at Emory College.